-Listed Building: SEALWOOD COTTAGE (1391069)
+Listed Building: Sealwood Cottage (1391069)

 Please read our guidance page about heritage designations.

-Grade | II |
+| Grade | II |

-Authority | Historic England |
+| Authority | Historic England |

-Volume/Map/Item | 1259/0/10021 |
+| Volume/Map/Item | 1259/0/10021 |

-Date assigned | 25 August 2004 |
+| Date assigned | 25 August 2004 |

-Date last amended | 23 December 2004 |
+| Date last amended | 05 September 2022 |

 Description

 EXTERIOR.
 Original building has a brick structure with an outer cladding of re-used timber framing and brick infill.
 Main facade has central doorway flanked by single windows in either wing, windows replaced early C20, now boarded.
-Central fist floor section has large central window opening.
+Central first floor section has large central window opening.
 South-west elevation is blind with decorative framing.
 This facade has evidence of an earlier doorway.
 North-east elevation has shuttered staircase window opening.

 INTERIOR.
 Original building has Gothic pointed arched doorways and doors, an original inglenook fireplace with pointed arched drying cupboard.
 Timber spine beam and original timber half-spiral staircase with pointed arched cupboard door.
 Wine cellar in basement retains brick wine bins.